LIT-Protocol/docs/docs/SDK/Explanation/encryptionAndIpfs.md

 ### Encryption

 1. For encrypting the static content (string, file) simply pass it to our function `encryptAndUploadMetadataToIpfs` along with the other params: `accessControlConditions`, `chain`, `infuraId`, `infuraSecretKey` & the instance of the connected `LitNodeClient`.
-Note we're using the Infura client to add the strings/files to IPFS hence you have to provide your crendentials.
+Note we're using the Infura client to add the strings/files to IPFS hence you have to provide your credentials.

 That's all!
-All the steps will be taken care for you & the `ipfsCid` for your encrypted metadata will be returned to you.
+All the steps will be taken care of for you & the `ipfsCid` for your encrypted metadata will be returned to you.

 ### Decryption